Build an LLM from scratch in MAX

 Next, look up embeddings.
 Get token embeddings with self.wte(input_ids) and position embeddings with self.wpe(position_indices).
 Add them together element-wise, as both are shape [batch, seq_length, 768].

 Then, pass through the transformer blocks with self.h(x).
-Sequential applies all 12 blocks in order, each refining the representation.
+The Sequential module applies all 12 transformer blocks in order, each refining the representation.

 Finally, normalize the output with self.ln_f(x) and return the result.
 The output shape matches the input: [batch, seq_length, 768].